Gearonix/grnx-utils/README.md

 ## What is it?

-This is just a set of utilities and presets for other projects to avoid copying the source code in each project.
+This is just a set of small utilities and presets for other projects to avoid copying the source code in each project.

 Over time, the project will expand.